rahulvigneswaran/Data-Driven-Computing-in-Elasticity-via-Chebyshev-Approximation/README.md

 <sup>†</sup>Center for Computational Engineering and Networking (CEN), Amrita School of Engineering, Coimbatore.<br/>

 ## How to use the code?
-1. Clone this repository
+1. Clone this repository.
 2. For **Kernal Regression** :
       1. Enter the `Kernal Regression` directory.
       2. Run `cross_valid.m`.
       3. Run `truss_analysis.m`.
 3. For **Chebyshev Approximation** :
-      1. Install Chebfun library
+      1. Install Chebfun library.
             1. Install from [the official website](http://www.chebfun.org/download/) (or) use the library included in this repository.
 (Open an issue if you have trouble with this part)
       2. Enter the `Chebyshev Approximation` directory.
       3. Run `truss_analysis.m`.